As we receive questions regarding the Australian Event Awards and Symposium, we will regularly post the answers on this page.

 The Australian Event Symposium is designed to bring together a diverse group of event-makers with unique yet aligned skills.
 It is for professionals from councils, destination organisations, PCOs, suppliers, event marketing and sponsorship managers, various government levels, venues, educators, and event organisers from all sectors and companies of all sizes.
 The Symposium is intended to embrace the entire national industry, catering to both those who deliver events and those who supply them, and aiming to connect the two groups.
 Read more here.

 The Australian Event Awards does not seek to reward the biggest event or the biggest budget.
 The Awards recognise industry best practice and innovation on whatever level it may occur.
 It doesn’t matter if you are a voluntary committee with a tiny budget in a regional area, if you can demonstrate innovation and excellence then you will have a very good chance of taking home an Australian Event Award.
 There is a “degree of difficulty” in the judging criteria across all categories which shows how differences in size, scope and budget of events are taken into account.
 Smaller events and suppliers have won in previous years against ‘bigger’ competition.
-In 2018, new categories have been introduced to specifically highlight the achievements of smaller events: Best Small Event and Small Event Management Company of the Year.
+Best Small Event and Small Event Management Company of the Year categories are aimed to specifically highlight the achievements of smaller events.
 Entrants may also enter their events in other categories.

-Download the categories and criteria here.
-As practise, consider entering your industry association or relevant sector awards program.
+View the categories and criteria here.
+As practice, consider entering your industry association or relevant sector awards program.
 Some examples include the EEAA Awards, the MEA Awards or the PRIA awards.

 Entries for the Australian Event Awards are designed to be as accessible as possible to all members of the industry.
 The entry process is web based and completed on a simple form which addresses the criteria and restricts answers to the word limits supplied.
 Completing your entry form should not be a long or difficult process.